ElAouane/Python_Weather_Func/README.md

 # rainy and stormy >> 'stay home'
 # anything else respond with 'sorry, i didn't quite catch that'
 # Make it so you keep playing until we say: 'No more Magic'

+# OUTCOME: In this project i learned how to control the work flow of the if statments
+# nested in a while loop, based on the user input.
+# Learning the control flow, helped to understand how to prioritize my if statment
+# and know exactly how and when my code will fire.